nl-squad/.github/profile/README.md

 We decided to publish some of our projects to the public.

+- [nl-squad/nl-cod2-zom-iwds](https://github.com/nl-squad/nl-cod2-zom-iwds) - Client side for the one above
 - [nl-squad/nl-cod2-workflows](https://github.com/nl-squad/nl-cod2-workflows) - The first publicly available GitHub Actions integration for CoD2 servers.
 - [nl-squad/nl-www](https://github.com/nl-squad/nl-www) - Public NoLimits website (doesn't include the administration panel).
 - [nl-squad/nl-cod2-waypoints](https://github.com/nl-squad/nl-cod2-waypoints) - Mod that enables you to place nodes and edges for further bot pathfinding.